July 2nd 2018

 To save themselves from sobbing, many players adopt a creative approach to cardio training, incorporating more ‘outside of the box’ activities to keep brain and muscle engaged, not to mention beat boredom.
 British Number One Johanna Konta loves rock climbing, while boxing and beach volleyball are also popular amongst the world’s leading players.
 Caroline Wozniacki even ran the New York Marathon during some “time off” from competition.

 In addition to cardio work, players prioritise resistance training to build strength.
-When you’re darting around a court for a living, leg day is all important, while returning serves that could come in at 163.7 mph (the world record but...you never know) demands biceps of steel.
-Low-impact resistance training using suspended TRX straps is less torturous than it looks, offering a handy way to build strength while preventing injury at the same time, which is pretty much the dream if you’re a professional athlete (Andy Murray is a regular TRX’er).
+When you’re darting around a court for a living, leg day is all important, while returning serves that could come in at 163.7 mph (the world record but...you never know) demand biceps of steel.
+Low-impact resistance training using suspended TRX straps is less torturous than it looks, offering a handy way to build strength while preventing injury at the same time, which is pretty much the dream if you’re a professional athlete (Andy Murray and Roger Federer are regular TRX’ers).
 Even if you’re not a pro, Heartcore founder and personal trainer Jess Schuring has five moves to boost not only your tennis aptitude, but all over strength:

 TRX crossing lunge